 A very sad, frustrated and lonely person calling themselves 'TheRealAlyshebaFan1' (https://www.fanfiction.net/u/5390502/TheRealAlyshebaFan1) continues to pretend to be me and continues to steal my avatar, and has a history of stalking and abusing other writers in the fandom who don't slobber all over Shules.
 If you receive any nasty reviews from this person, please feel free to PM me and I'll be sure to refute the review.
 I don't post hateful reviews to any story.
 I never have and never will.
-This "fake persona" has never written a story at ff.net (main reason being that he/she can't write anything more complicated than a very short grocery list), but they have favorited several of my stories so... maybe it's just envy or a bizarre case of cyberstalking?
+This "fake persona" has never written a story at ff.net, but they have favorited several of my stories so... maybe it's just a sad case of this person being not only obtuse but also addled?
 Beats me.
 Really, it's just silly and sad and indicates some serious mental health issues, and his/her behavior is clear indicator of his/her character.
 Or lack thereof.

 For all that... you, o delusional stalker, don't matter to me.
 You're boring.

 Other than that...
 I hope to get back to my Pysch fics and complete at least one of them, and now I'm pleased to say that at least Golden Crown has been finished!
 But life is busy and I'm on other projects all the time, so... :sigh:

 Recent health issues have prevented me from visiting ff.net.
 Of course, I finally had back surgery in March and that made sitting about a zillion percent easier and painfree, so I have no excuse for not writing anything lately except that my muse has gone and is probably dealing blackjack in Vegas, the heartless cow.